pbs-assess/pacea/README.md

     from the 2023 assessments for reproducibility); see the [populations.html](http://htmlpreview.github.io/?https://github.com/pbs-assess/pacea/blob/main/vignettes/populations.html)
     vignette.

+-   added zooplankton biomass anomalies for the Strait of Georgia, with a new vignette (see below).

 ## Brief examples of some questions that can be quickly investigated